BerenLuthien/HyperColumns_ImageColorization/README.md

 At last, I also tried harvesting feature maps & HyperColumns right after conv (i.e., before ReLu).
 It gives basically same result as harvesting after ReLu (i.e., right before pooling).

 ### 5.3 Experimental Conclusions:
-* Need info from all the five layers.
+* Need info from all the five conv layers.
 * Do not need all feature maps.
-Sampling is fine as long sampling all layers.
+Sampling is fine as long sampling all layers. -- Probably adjacent layers contain similar information, and this is why we can sample the layers but avoid performance degrading.
-* Should harvest feature map before pooling, but does not matter before ReLu or after ReLu.
+* Should harvest feature map before pooling, but it does not matter before ReLu or after ReLu.

 ## 6. Other models I tried